Thursday, March 30, 2023

 R: n/a T: n/a D: [dice] days

 You summon a ghastly assistant to help you with your work.
-It appears human, though it lack a face, can speak any language you can, and fake any other badly.
+It appears human, though it lacks a face, can speak any language you can, and fake any other badly.
 You are nominally its master, but it is intelligent enough to reinterpret your orders, and it often prioritizes tormenting dogs and children over discretion.

 The servant moves veeeeery slowly while in view of others, though (like a spider) it seems to be able to either teleport or sprint silently while unobserved.
 It is slightly better than you in every skill, check, test or vital statistic — take your character sheet and add 1 to every number.
 At the end of the duration, or upon reaching 0 hitpoints, the servant dries up and lies on its back with its limbs crossed, providing [dice] rations of chewy protein.